 Foxes love to hide in the long grass.
 Keep your lawn mown so that it’s less inviting for foxes.

-Remove all Sources of Food
+Remove Sources of Food

 - Foxes will eat bread and birdseed.
 If you want to feed the birds, make sure the feeder is positioned up high.

-Compost your Waste Responsibly
+Compost Waste Carefully

 Composting is a great way to recycle veg scraps.
-But if you are not careful, it can attract foxes, rats, and other small animals.
+But if you are not careful, it can attract foxes, rats, and other small scavenger animals.

 To prevent this, only put raw fruit and veg in the compost.
 Do not collect oil, cooked food, or meat as this will attract foxes.